"Philosophy was fantastic.... It was taught by Greg Artus. Amazing course" - Student in 2018 (anonymous feedback)

 - Location: Imperial College, South Kensington Campus

-During the ten weeks of this lunchtime course our tutor, Matthew Rowe, will introduce us to these and other difficult ideas that have occupied the thoughts of some of the world's greatest philosophers.
+During the 10 weeks of this lunchtime course our tutor, Greg Artus will introduce us to philosophical ideas that have occupied the thoughts of some of the world's greatest thinkers, and encourage us to test them against our own beliefs and experiences.

 There is no requirement to undertake specific reading for this course, but if you are interested in reading more on the subject you might enjoy:

-Edward Craid, Philosophy: A Very Short Introduction, Oxford University Press, 2002
+- Edward Craid, (2002) Philosophy: A Very Short Introduction, Oxford University Press

 Course Fees and Rate Categories